ngrx/platform/docs/effects/api.md

 Feature module for @ngrx/effects.

+### forRoot
+Registers internal @ngrx/effects services to run in your application.
+This is required once in your root app module.

 ### run

 Registers an effects class to run when the target module bootstraps.
 Call once per each effect class you want to run.

+Note that running an effects class multiple times (for example via different lazy loaded modules) will not cause Effects to run multiple times.

 Usage:
 ```ts